• K9 DogHealth - Immune boosting, cartilage strengthening products for dogs.

 The final certificate, which can also be registered in the pedigree, varies depending on the breed and the regulations of the specific breed club, but is typically 12-24 months old.
 The existence of a final screening certificate is a basic condition for ethical dog breeding.

-Alleviation of the development and course of dysplasia
+Alleviation of the development and course

 One of the most important areas of puppy development is the proper development of bones and joints.
 This will later provide a healthy, strong skeleton for the internal organs and muscle mass.
 The developmental dynamics of the first 3 months are crucial for the later development of a stable skeleton and musculature.